New adventures in public transport

 Tiled wall art depicting the Chang-Gu World Trade Center.

 Waiting for the elevator to go back down, I noticed this impressive retro tile art.
-But unfortunately the next few minutes of our lives were less impressive: after the two public elevators never arrived, we assumed the call button was disabled, so we took the service elevator—which was full of demolition materials—down to the sky lobby on 35F.
+But unfortunately the next few minutes of our lives were less impressive: after the two public elevators never arrived, we assumed the call button was disabled, so we took the service elevator—which was full of demolition materials—down to the sky lobby on the 35th floor.
 However, once there, we were unable to send it back up.
 The doors wouldn’t close.
 While trying to figure out how to undo our mistake, a rightly pissed-off demolition worker exited from one of the public elevators and started yelling at us for stealing his service elevator.
-“I kindly let you look around, and then you stole my elevator?!” he yelled, with good reason.
+“I kindly let you look around, and then you stole my elevator?!” he yelled in Chinese, with good reason.
 It was the first time I’ve been yelled at in Taiwan.
 I, too, would’ve been pissed off if someone stole my elevator.

 An avante-garde McDonald’s in Kaohsiung, Taiwan.
 The upper floor, clad in glass, is supported by two huge golden arches.